All You Need To Know About Fat Grafting Surgery [Updated 12/16/2019]

 Not satisfied with the short-term effect of fillers injection or worried about the potential side effects from implants?
-Why not consider fat grafting surgery?
+Why not consider fat grafting?

-Fat transfer or fat grafting is the idea of taking fats from one’s body part such as the thigh or tummy and transferring them to places lacking in dimensional factor.
-Fat transfer provides an alternative for people who wish to enhance certain body parts such as breast or face.
+Fat transfer or fat grafting is a surgical process by which fat is transferred from one area of the body (such as the thigh or tummy) to another area lacking in dimension.
+The procedure provides an alternative solution for those who wish to enhance certain body areas such as the breast and certain facial features.

-The procedure is safer and has lower chances of complications as compared to other prosthetic surgeries since the patient is using his or her own tissues.
+The procedure is safer and has a lower chance of complications as compared to other prosthetic surgeries since the patient is using his or her own tissues.
 Furthermore, it is longer lasting and gives a more natural effect as compared to fillers or silicone implants.

 Source: TL Plastic Surgery, Banobagi